Migrating Monolith to Microservice Architecture – the Path

 Messaging component with common (shared) code.

-We can factor out messaging.text and messaging.email components using same approach as above.
-What do we do with common code?
-Let’s look closer to see if we can reduce the need for shared code, move it to appropriate modules or it might turn out that shared code implements a domain concept on it’s own and we can create a meaningful component out of it.
-However, let’s assume worst case scenario, when we still have some common code left and we can’t find home for it in any other component.
-At this point we can just create messaging.common component like shown below.
+We can factor out messaging.text and messaging.email components using the same approach as above.
+What do we do with the common code?
+Let’s look closer to see if we can reduce the need for shared code, move it to appropriate modules, or it might turn out that shared code implements a domain concept on its own, and we can create a meaningful component out of it.
+However, let’s assume the worst-case scenario, when we still have some common code left and we can’t find a home for it in any other component.
+At this point, we can just create a messaging.common like shown below.

 Messaging component is flat now.